-- a.
-Involve parents/guardians in the development of training for teachers, principals, and other educators to improve the effectiveness of such training. - b.
-Provide necessary literacy training, using Title I funds if the district has exhausted all other reasonably available sources of funding for such training.

-- c.
-Pay reasonable and necessary expenses associated with parent involvement activities, including transportation and child care costs, to enable parents/guardians to participate in school-related meetings and training sessions. - d.
-Train parents/guardians to enhance the involvement of other parents/guardians. - e.
-Arrange school meetings at a variety of times or, when parents/guardians are unable to attend such conferences, conduct in-home conferences between parents/guardians and teachers or other educators who work directly with participating students. - f.
-Adopt and implement model approaches to improving parent involvement - g.
-Establish a district wide parent advisory council to provide advice on all matters related to parent involvement in Title I programs. - h.
-Develop appropriate roles for community-based organizations and businesses in parent involvement activities. - i.
-Make referrals to community agencies and organizations that offer literacy training, parent . education programs, and/or other services that help to improve the conditions of parents/guardians and families - i.
-Provide a master calendar of district activities and district meetings. - k.
-Provide information about opportunities for parent involvement through the district newsletter, web site, or other written or electronic means. - 1.
-Engage parent-teacher organizations to actively seek out and involve parents/guardians through regular communication updates and information sessions - m.
-To the extent practicable, provide translation services at school sites and at meetings involving parents/guardians as needed. - n.
-Provide training and information to members of district and school site councils and advisory committees to help them fulfill their functions. - o.
-Regularly evaluate the effectiveness of staff development activities related to parent involvement. - p.
-Include expectations for parent/guardian outreach and involvement in staff job descriptions and evaluations - 4.
-Coordinate and integrate Title I parent involvement strategies with Head Start, Parents as Teachers Program, state preschool, and other programs.
+a.
+Involve parents/guardians in the development of training for teachers, principals, and other educators to improve the effectiveness of such training b.
+Provide necessary literacy training, using Title I funds if the district has exhausted all other reasonably available sources of funding for such training c.
+Pay reasonable and necessary expenses associated with parent/guardian involvement activities, including transportation and child care costs, to enable parents/guardians to participate in school-related meetings and training sessions d.
+Train parents/guardians to enhance the involvement of other parents/guardians e.
+Arrange school meetings at a variety of times or, when parents/guardians are unable to attend such conferences, conduct in-home conferences between parents/guardians and teachers or other educators who work directly with participating students, to maximize parent/guardian involvement and participation f.
+Adopt and implement model approaches to improving parent/guardian involvement g.
+Establish a district wide parent advisory council to provide advice on all matters related to parent/guardian involvement in Title I programs h.
+Develop appropriate roles for community-based organizations and businesses in parent/guardian involvement activities i.
+Make referrals to community agencies and organizations that offer literacy training, parent/guardian education programs, and/or other services that help to improve the conditions of parents/guardians and families j.
+Provide a master calendar of district activities and district meetings k.
+Provide information about opportunities for parent/guardian and family engagement through the district newsletter, web site, or other written or electronic means m.
+To the extent practicable, provide translation services at school sites and at meetings involving parents/guardians and family members as needed n.
+Provide training and information to members of district and school site councils and advisory committees to help them fulfill their functions o.
+Provide ongoing district-level workshops to assist school site staff, parents/guardians, and family members in planning and implementing improvement strategies, and seek their input in developing the workshops p.
+Provide training for the principal or designee of each participating school regarding Title I requirements for parent/guardian and family engagement, leadership strategies, and communication skills to assist him/her in facilitating the planning and implementation of related activities q.
+Regularly evaluate the effectiveness of staff development activities related to parent/guardian and family engagement r.
+Include expectations for parent/guardian outreach and involvement in staff job descriptions and evaluations s.
+Assign district personnel to serve as a liaison to the schools regarding Title I parent/guardian and family engagement issues t.
+Provide information to schools about the indicators and assessment tools that will be used to monitor progress